cybertraining-dsc/reu2022/bio.md

 (NSBE), and the google developer's club.
 He is also a Strada scholar at MVSU where he participates in several leadership development activities.

+## Thomas Butler
+Thomas Butler is a Graduate Student at University of Virginia's School of Data Science.
+His undergraduate degree is in Biomedical engineering.
+He has over eight years of experience in the Infertility field helping patients, jointly running a Andrology lab, and contributing research to advance the field through joint research on how AMH effects pregnancy outcomes and sperm antibodies effect PSA.
+He has a certificate in Data Analytics from Georgia Institute of Technology.

+## Robert Knuuti
+Robert Knuuti is a Graduate Student at University of Virginia's School of Data Science.
+He has over 10 years experience in system architecture and software engineering, and specializes in Development Operations and Cloud Computing.
+He has constructed air gapped Continuous Integration and Continuous Delivery systems for multiple organizations each supporting more than 100 developers and has facilitated the construction of repeatable, tractable builds for users of these systems.

+## Jake Kolessar
+Jake Kolessar is a Graduate Student at the University of Virginia's School of Data Science.
+He has a background in mechanical engineering and 2 years of experience as a Modeling, Simulation and Analysis Engineer.
+He has supported the software design and development of modeling capabilities for event simulation products as well as the integration of models into the simulation framework.